The USO and the NFL are a Winning Team

 Garçon, who started his college career at Vermont’s Norwich University, the oldest private military college in the United States, said he almost felt at home due to the surroundings and the way the service members made the bases feel welcoming.

-“It was different, but it was also kind of normal,” he recalled.
+“It was different, but it was also kind of normal,” he said.
 “I went to a military school, so I was kind of used to it.
 I couldn’t really tell I was in Afghanistan—there were a lot of things on base that made it feel like home.
 The soldiers showed us what they do on a regular basis, the missions they go out on, the equipment they work with, everything they do.

 “And then we played video games with them, played pickup basketball games.
 We had a great time.
 It was just one of those great things to be around.”